Kálmán Mikszáth: Biography

 Mikszáth was born in Szklabonya (also known as Sklabiná or Szlabonya), Upper Hungary (now Sklabiná, Slovakia) into a family of the lesser nobility.
 He studied law at the University of Budapest from 1866 to 1869, although he did not apply for any exam, and became involved in journalism, writing for many Hungarian newspapers including the Pesti Hírlap.

 Mikszáth's early short stories were based on the lives of peasants and artisans and had little appeal at the time.
 However, they demonstrated his skill in crafting humorous anecdotes, which would be developed in his later, more popular works.
 Many of his novels contained social commentary and satire, and towards the end of his life they became increasingly critical of the aristocracy and the burden he believed the latter placed on Hungarian society.

 Mikszáth was a member of the Liberal Party, and in 1887 was elected to the Diet of Hungary (one of the two top legislatures in Austria-Hungary).
 Until 1879 he was the representative for the Illyefalva District in Transylvania, and from 1892 until his death he represented the Fogaras District.
 During his time in the Diet, he lived at Dohnányi utca 28 in central Budapest.

 In 1910, the village he was born was renamed Mikszáthfalva during his 40th annual writer's jubilee.

 Kálmán Mikszáth was buried in Kerepesi Cemetery in Budapest, alongside his sons János (1886–1890) and Albert (1889–1921).

 Reception

 U.S. President Theodore Roosevelt enjoyed his novel St. Peter's Umbrella so much that he visited Mikszáth solely to express his admiration, during a European trip in 1910.

 Mikszáth's work remains popular in Hungary and has been translated sporadically into other languages.
-The translation of St. Peter's Umbrella reappeared in 2012, 2018 and 2019.
+The translation of St. Peter's Umbrella was published in 2012, 2018 and 2019.
 The Siege of Beszterce was republished in English in 2014 and The Town in Black (A fekete város, 1911) appeared in 2011.